 I made Taos Oil Pourer on the potter’s wheel from stoneware clay.
-It has an elegant shape with a ovate body and a long neck which makes a natural area to grasp.
+It has an elegant bottle shape with a squared shoulder and a long neck which makes a natural area to grasp.
 It sits on a flat bottom.
 A balanced pour.
 The silicone cork fits snugly in the neck and will not leak.
-The pourer has a cap.

 Fill Taos Oil Pourer with an oil you use frequently.
 Continuous use will keep the oil fresh and will avoid the need to wash the pourer.
 If you do need to wash the pourer, use a bottle brush and sit the pourer upside down to drain.